 B. Water which backs up through sewers or drains or which overflows or is discharged from a sump, sump pump, or related equipment; or

-Some of this language can be a bit confusing and lead a home owner not sure of what is covered.
-Lets take rain water for instance.
+Some of this language can be a bit confusing and lead to a homeowner not sure of what is covered.
+Let’s take rainwater for instance.
 When is rain covered and not covered?
-I will give a couple examples I have seen of when water damage caused by rain was covered and when it was not covered.
+I will give a couple of examples I have seen of when water damage caused by rain was covered and when it was not covered.

 Example 2.
-A heavy rain is more than a persons backyard can handle and the water in the backyard rises up and seeps under the back door into the persons home causing damage to carpet, tile, drywall and wood furniture.
+Heavy rain is more than a person’s backyard can handle and the water in the backyard rises and seeps under the back door into the person’s home causing damage to carpet, tile, drywall, and wood furniture.
 In most cases, this would not be covered as it would be considered flood water and excluded under the policy language.
 Remember our policy language, “water which seeps or leaks through a building,” is excluded.

 Every policy is different and we recommend insureds either work with an agent they trust has the proper knowledge to advise on coverage issues or read the policy language for themselves.